LeonardoAlchieri/effect-size/README.md

 Python package to calculate affect sizes (Cohen's δ, Hedge's g, Cliff's δ and Vargha-Delaney's A)

-At the moment, only Cliff's delta is implemented.
+At the moment, only Cliff's δ is implemented.
 The other effect sizes will be added soon.

 ## Usage